 How to Tell a Joke by Mary Kay

-OK, so you want to include telling jokes in you purposeful Humor Practice?
-Here are some tips from Mary Kay on how to tell a joke the right way:
+So, you want to include telling jokes in you purposeful Humor Practice?

 1. Make sure you practice the joke and can get it straight before you tell it.